 Then Jacob said to Simeon and Levi, “You have troubled me by making me obnoxious among the inhabitants of the land, among the Canaanites and the Perizzites; and since I am few in number, they will gather themselves together against me and kill me.
 I shall be destroyed, my household and I.” But they said, “Should he treat our sister like a harlot?”

 a.
-You have troubled me by making me obnoxious: Sadly, Jacob is only concerned with himself.
-There is no concern for God’s righteousness or the death and plunder of innocents.
-This is Jacob, not Israel in action.
+You have troubled me by making me obnoxious: In response to the terrible massacre and plundering of Shechem, Jacob seemed to only be concerned with himself and the danger of retribution against his small family (I am few in number).
+There was no concern for right and wrong, for God’s righteousness, or for the death and plunder of innocents.
+This was Jacob, not Israel in action.

-i.
+ii.
 “Jacob!
 You brought that trouble on yourself.
 You passed your own deceitful nature into your boys.
 You set them a constant example of guile.
 They heard you lie to Esau at Peniel and start northwest after he went southeast.
 They saw your interest in the fat pastures when you pitched your tent in Shechem.
-You said nothing when Dinah was violated … Talk to God about your own sin before talking to these boys about theirs.”
+You said nothing when Dinah was violated… Talk to God about your own sin before talking to these boys about theirs.”
 (Barnhouse)